| | |

 feel Kuzushi in your movements and your training partner's

 movements as well.
+The other principle

 that requires our attention is the principle of Aiki.
 Aiki is